 In 2003, I had the privilege of sponsoring a developmentally challenged young man to the National Unified Bowling Tournament in Knoxville, Tennessee.
 This individual was around 16 years of age at the time, and to my knowledge had never been away for a purely fun trip in his entire life.
 He lived in a group home and had just taken up bowling so he would have something to do for fun.
-Plus, he was having disciplinary problems and his house parents that bowling might help in some way.
+He was also having disciplinary problems and his house parents thought bowling might help in some way.
 As it turned out, when people became aware of his background, they shunned him and did not want him on their team.

 About this same time, I had begun bowling again because of a very dear friend, Blanche Payne.
 Blanche asked me to join her and her handicapped daughter on what was then only Unified Bowling League in Mobile, Alabama.
 I think she somehow knew that once I met this young man, I would not be able to resist being this problem child’s coach.

 So together we started on a journey that fall which would eventually lead our team to Knoxville, Tennessee for the National Unified Bowling Tournament.
 That trip left a lasting impression on me that will never go away.
 We all had a great time and felt so blessed to have experienced this event together.
 Even as years passed, we would think about that trip and laugh like it was just yesterday.